-Today, homeowners are encouraged (in some places required) to install interconnected smoke alarms—meaning that when one alarm goes off, all will sound.
+Today, homeowners are encouraged (in some places required) to have interconnected smoke alarm installation in Matthews, NC—meaning that when one alarm goes off, all will sound.
 Without wireless smarts, the only way to do this is to purchase wired smoke alarms and hardwire them into your home using an “interconnect wire.”
 This is great for new construction or remodels, but not so helpful otherwise.
 The Protect uses its WiFi chips to communicate, so you can have the safety of connected smoke alarms without the expense of re-wiring.

 The Protect works with other Nest products, including Nest’s WiFi camera Nest Cam and the Nest Learning Thermostat, to further help protect your home from disaster.
 In the video, I demonstrate how the Nest Thermostat can shut itself off when the Protect detects smoke, fire or CO, helping prevent the danger from spreading through the house’s HVAC vents, and how the Nest Cam can record a video clip at the same time, so you can check in and see what caused it if you aren’t home.
 The Protect also integrates with other smart home systems and devices such as the Wink Home Automation Hub and Philips Hue Lights (in the video, you can see how my Hue lights flash red when the Protect is activated—a great added warning for everyone to get out of the house).
 To see all the integrations Nest offers, visit the Works With Nest website.

 The Protect also includes a color-changing ring that offers four separate features: green indicates all is well; yellow comes on when there’s a Heads Up alert; red when there’s danger.
 Finally, there’s the Pathlight—when you walk under it at night, it lights your way, helping with those midnight bathroom excursions!

 What’s The Catch?